Marketing and campaigns consultant with 19 years’ experience in charities, creative agencies, and on purposeful brands.

 • creative brief development

-• commissioning and overseeing creative development.
+• commission and oversee creative development.

 I work as fractionally as you need - for a few hours’ consultation, 1/2 or whole days.